Learn

 How to do it

-Reading and encoding images for models
+Reading and encoding images

 Making use of a model's multimodal capabilities is easy to do using Ollama.
 Recall the function we wrote to make requests to the Ollama REST API in the first tutorial: